-How to Create Mail Merge with Gmail and Google Sheets - Digital Inspiration
+How to Create Mail Merge with Gmail and Google Sheets

 - Go to the Mail Merge menu again and choose “Configure Mail Merge” – the status column will change to “MAIL SENT” for all email messages that were successfully delivered.

-Gmail Mail Merge F.A.Q.
+Gmail Mail Merge FAQ

 Here are some answers to frequently asked questions around Mail Merge for Gmail and Google Apps:

 1. How many email messages can I send per day?
-The free edition of Mail merge lets you send 50 emails per day but the sending limit for Premium merge is different.
-Gmail users can send emails to 250 recipients per day while the daily limit for Google Apps for Work accounts is 1500 recipients per day.
+The free edition of Mail merge lets you send 25 emails per day but the sending limit for Premium merge is different.
+Gmail users can send emails to 400 recipients per day while the daily limit for GSuite (Google Workspace) accounts is 1500 recipients per day.

-2. I am a Google Apps user, yet my daily limit for premium edition is only 250 per day?
-Google will increase your limit to 1500 if your Google Apps business account is more than a few months old or if your Google Apps domain has more than 5 users after the 1st billing cycle.
-Please refer to this discussion on Mail Merge limits.
+2. I am a Google Apps user, yet my daily limit for premium edition is only 400 per day?
+Google will increase your limit to 1500 if your GSuite business account is more than a few months old or if your Google Apps domain has more than 5 users after the 1st billing cycle.

 3. How do I upgrade to Premium?
 What is the cost of a license?
 Please click here to buy the premium license for Mail Merge.
-A single-user license is $29 while a domain-wide enterprise license is $299.
-The price is per user (email account) per year.
-The enterprise license can have unlimited users in the same domain.
+A single-user license is $3.25 per month per user, billed annually.

 4. I’ve sent only 10 emails yet my daily email quota was reduced by 20.
 Why?
 It is likely that you have added an email address in the CC or BCC field.
 Remember that the daily email limit is in terms of number of recipients so if you send an email that is also cc’ed to someone, it will decrease your quota by 2.